 Dr. Green is a graduate of Allegheny College and received his Medical Degree from Pennsylvania State University at Hershey.
 He completed his urology residency at Yale-New Haven Hospital during which time he served as a tutor in urology at the University of Leeds, England.
 Following his residency, he served as Assistant Professor in urology at the Yale University School of Medicine.
 While at Yale, he received an AUA Scholar Award.

 Dr. Green has been active in the AUA’s New England Section throughout his career serving as Scientific Program Committee chair in 1987 and 1997.
 He served two terms as the New Hampshire representative to the New England Section Board of Directors.
 From 1997 through 2002, he served as secretary of the New England Section and became its president in 2003.
-On the national level, Dr. Green has served the AUA in various capacities including serving on the Manpower Committee in 1995, serving on the Women in Urology Committee and chairing this between 1996 and 2001.
-He has served on the Bylaws Committee, the Public Relations Committee and the Audit Committee serving as its chair in 2012, and was the New England Section representative to the AUA Board of Directors from 2009 to 2013.
-From 2012-2013, he served as the secretary of UROPAC.
+On the national level, Dr. Green has served on numerous AUA committees including chairing the Women in Oncology and Audit Committees.
+He served as the New England Section Representative to the AUA Board of Directors from 2009 to 2013.

 Dr. Green is a fellow of the American College of Surgeons, a member in the American College of Physician Executives, and a diplomat of the American Board of Urology.
 He has been a member of AUA since 1987.

 Roger E. Schultz, MD, FACS